snkris1/InventoryManager/README.md

 ## Coming Soon!

-* **Inventory Tracking:** We're actively working on adding comprehensive inventory tracking features, including real-time stock level monitoring and low stock alerts.
+* **Inventory Tracking:** I am actively working on adding comprehensive inventory tracking features, including real-time stock level monitoring and low stock alerts.
 * **Reporting and Analytics:** Powerful reporting and analytics tools are in development, allowing you to gain deeper insights into your inventory data and make data-driven decisions.

 ## Contributing